Carla-de-Beer/cartoon-photo-classifier/deployment/tensorflow-serving-deployment/README.md

 # Cartoon-Photo Classifier: TensorFlow Serving Deployment

-TensorFlow Serving acts as a "wrapper" for models by providing an API by which to query the model directly.
+TensorFlow Serving acts as a "wrapper" for models by providing an API by which to query models directly.
 It also provides the infrastructure for hosting a model on a server to allow for production-level scalability.
 Clients can use HTTP to pass requests to the server along with a data payload.
 The data is then passed to the model, which will run the inference, get the results, and return them to the client.
 There are several methods by which TensorFlow Serving can be installed.
 This example uses Docker.

 The model used in this example is the simpler, more lightweight cartoons-photos ```.h5``` model generated [here](https://github.com/Carla-de-Beer/cartoon-photo-classifier/tree/main/classifier).

 ## Deployment Steps
-### Convert the ```.h5``` model to a ```.pb``` model
+### Convert the HDF5 binary data format ```.h5``` model to a protobuf ```.pb``` model

 TensorFlow Serving operates only with ```.pb``` models.
 This allows versioning of the models to be used by the clients.
-Because the latest version is always used, it prevents "model drift", where different clients have different versions of the same model.
-This allows for the possibility of some clients being issued with a different model version.
+Because the latest model version is always used, "model drift", where different clients have different versions of the same model, is prevented.
+Versioning also allows for the possibility of some clients being issued with a different model version.

-Create a folder called ```models``` to work within.
+Create a folder called ```models```, for example, to work within.

 Start by converting the existing ```.h5``` model to a ```.pb``` model: